Solo Travel in Greece

 Capital – Athens

-Best Time to Go – May and June.
+Best Time to Go Greece – May and June.

 Did you know?
 Greece is famous for its olives and its olive oil.
-Olive trees can live to be literally thousands of years old, and scientists claim that a few of the country’s olive trees likely date back to the time of the ancient Greeks.
+Olive trees can live to be literally thousands of years old, and scientists claim that a few of the country’s olive trees likely date back to the time of ancient Greece in the 4th Century.